AGCCS/AGCCS-CTRL22/circuit/README.md

 ```

+**Note:** In contrast to the classic ATmega architecture, the ATmega4808 has the bootloader in low address range, e.g. Optiboot from 0x0000 to 0x01ff.
+Thus, application firmware needs to load at 0x0200.
+This needs to be made explicit when compiling the firmware, e.g., with the linker directive `--section-start=.text=0x200`.
+The `makefile` provided with our firmware [../ctrl22](../ctrl22/) will take care about this detail.

 # Hardware Revisions

 In this repository we currently provide the develoment version Rev-1-2 as an editable KiCad project and the schematics of Rev-1-1 for inspection.
-We are currently operating a modded variant of the initial Rev-1-0 for evaluation purposes.
-We expect to finalise and test Rev-1-2 in near future.
+We are currently running a modded variant of the initial Rev-1-0 for evaluation purposes.
+We expect to finalise and test Rev-1-2 in very near future.

 Revision 1.1